labs14-brav/Frontend/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-## 4️⃣ Testing
+## Testing

-🚫Document what you used for testing and why
+We are using the `react-testing-library` dependency for Frontend tests.
+Since that dependency is deprecated we'll be migrating that to `@testing-library/react`.

 ## Installation Instructions